 Research studies with lab mice have shown that the polysaccharides in chaga support healthy blood sugar and lipid levels.
 Including chaga tea in your daily routine may lead to a healthier metabolic balance.‡

-Note: Through its antioxidant and anti-inflammatory substances, chaga may have an anticoagulant effect and help to lower blood pressure and blood sugar.
-People who are taking medication for high blood pressure, diabetes, or a clotting disorder should consult their healthcare provider before making this functional mushroom part of their routine.
+Note: People who are taking medication for high blood pressure, diabetes, or a clotting disorder should consult their healthcare provider before making this functional mushroom part of their routine.
 Its unique benefits could have an additive effect on their prescription medication.

 In addition, chaga is high in oxalates.
 Consumption of large amounts of oxalates, also found in spinach, beets, and dates, may contribute to gout and kidney stones.
 Check with your doctor if you have experienced either of these conditions.